 AOG is an acronym for aircraft on ground which requires urgent support of Customer.

+Assembly Labor Rate means the rate specified in Table 2 of Attachment 1 of this BSCA, applied for Repair and Overhaul of Product.

 ATE is an acronym for automated test equipment designed to conduct analysis of static or functional parameters to evaluate the degree of performance degradation and that may be designed to perform fault isolation of unit malfunction.

 Basic Part Level means the level at which further disassembly results in destruction of the Product or Test Equipment.